Modeling Concurrent Multi-Agent Systems: Details. Constructions, and Proofs

 The transition function $\varphi \in \mathcal{G}$ computes the new state corresponding to the new ID of the machine $M$.
 This involves changing the contents of at most two cells at a time, so it can be computed by a polynomial-size circuit, giving $\varphi$ a polynomial-sized representation.
 If the computation makes an error, such as moving left when the head is at cell $0$, then the system transitions to a new sink state, just as before.
 As in Section~\ref{explicitlowerboundverificationappendix}, inputs of actions that do not correspond to the output of $\Delta$ are not a concern, as the verification problem is specifically asking about the behavior of $\pi_0$, a strategy that faithfully recreates the behavior of $\Delta$.
-Similarly, the transition function $\omega$ of $\pi_0$ is simply right projection.
-When the system $\mathcal{G}$ moves to a state ${ \tt v } \in { \tt V}$, the transition function $\omega : 2^{\Salt} \times 2^{\tt V} \rightarrow 2^{\Salt} $ moves to the same state in $2^{\Salt}$, as ${\tt V} = \Salt$.
+Similarly, the transition function $\omega$ of $\pi_0$ mirrors the transition function of $M$ and $\mathcal{G}$.
+When the system $\mathcal{G}$ moves to a state ${ \tt v } \in { \tt V}$, the transition function $\omega : 2^{\Salt} \times 2^{\tt D} \rightarrow 2^{\Salt} $ moves to the same state in $2^{\Salt}$, as ${\tt V} = \Salt$.
 Both initial states ${\tt v_0}$ and ${\tt s_0}$ correspond to the starting ID of $M$.

 The reachability goal of the only agent, Agent $0$, is the set of states ${\tt v} \in 2^{ \tt V}$ that represent an ID in which the head of $M$ is in a final state $r \in F$.
 Such a state can be recognized by building a circuit that computes the characteristic function of $F$.